 Organizations can grow and increase their market share dramatically when they bring people of diverse backgrounds together.
 With diversity in the workplace, you are able to provide opportunities for your team to share different experiences, talents and perspectives.
 One of leadership’s job is to access and mine that diversity of thought and let it shine, or your organization and the people in it will wilt and fall behind.
 The choice is yours.
 Hire creatively.

-Learn how to build an amazing workplace culture where every employee feels included by accessing Achievers’ ebook: Employee Recognition: More Than Just a Day.
+Learn how to build an amazing workplace culture where every employee feels included by accessing Achievers' report, "The Business Impact of Inclusive and Frequent Recognition."